 Board Leadership Structure and Board's Role in Risk Oversight.
+Robert H. Spilman, Jr. has served as the Company's President and Chief Executive Officer since 2000 and also as Chairman of the Board since 2016.
+William C. Warden, Jr. currently serves as Lead Independent Director.

-Our former Chairman of the Board, Paul Fulton, retired as our Chief Executive Officer in 2000 and as Chairman of the Board in 2016, when he was named Chairman Emeritus.
-As a former business school dean, former CEO and COO of other companies, and former CEO and Chairman of the Company, Mr. Fulton brings extensive experience in business, generally, and the Company's business in particular.
-We believe this background enhances the role of Chairman Emeritus in the development of long-term strategic plans and serving as counsel to senior management, especially to the Chairman and CEO, in the implementation of such plans.
-Mr. Warden, who has served on the Board for more than thirteen years, during several of which he also served as Audit Committee chairman, was named Lead Independent Director in 2016.
-He worked as an executive for Lowe's Companies for more than two decades, handling real estate, legal and administrative matters, retiring in 2003 as Executive Vice President - Administration.
-He also has other public company board experience.
-As Lead Independent Director, Mr. Warden is involved in the board meeting agenda, consults with Board committee chairs, serves as liaison between the Chairman and the rest of the Board, presides during meetings of the Board in executive session and in the Chairman's absence, and consults with the Chairman on shareholder and board matters.
-Mr. Spilman, after more than 30 years with the Company, including the last seventeen years as President and CEO, was named Chairman of the Board in 2016.
-Given Mr. Spilman's in-depth knowledge of the Company and the furniture industry, and also for the reasons given above, we believe the current leadership structure of the Board is appropriate for our Company.
+The Board has no policy with respect to the separation of the offices of Chairman and the Chief Executive Officer.
+Mr. Spilman, after more than 30 years with the Company, including the last eighteen years as President and CEO, was named Chairman of the Board in 2016.
+Mr. Spilman has extensive knowledge of our industry, generally, and the Company's business in particular.
+We believe this background enhances the role of Chairman of the Board in the development of long-term strategic plans and serving as counsel to senior management in the implementation of such plans.

+Mr. Warden, who has served on the Board for more than fourteen years, during several of which he also served as Audit Committee chairman, was named Lead Independent Director in 2016.
+As Lead Independent Director, Mr. Warden is involved in the board meeting agenda, consults with Board committee chairs, serves as liaison between the Chairman and the rest of the Board, presides during meetings of the Board in executive session and in the Chairman's absence, and consults with the Chairman on stockholder and board matters.

+Our Board of Directors believes that this leadership structure helps provide a well-functioning and effective balance between strong company leadership, an independent Lead Director and oversight by active, independent directors.
+For the above reasons, the Board of Directors believes the current leadership structure is appropriate for the Company.

-Our Board of Directors believes that full and open communication between management and the Board of Directors is essential for effective risk management and oversight.
-Our Board meets with our Chief Executive Officer and other senior management at regular Board meetings to discuss strategy and risks facing the Company.
+Our Board of Directors also believes that full and open communication between management and the Board of Directors is essential for effective risk management and oversight.
+Our Board meets with senior management at regular Board meetings to discuss strategy and risks facing the Company.
 Periodically, senior management delivers presentations to our Board or a Board committee regarding strategic matters and matters involving material risk.

 While our Board of Directors is ultimately responsible for risk oversight, our Board committees assist the Board in fulfilling its oversight responsibilities in certain areas of risk.
 The Audit Committee assists our Board in fulfilling its oversight responsibilities with respect to risk management in the areas of internal control over financial reporting, disclosure controls and procedures and legal and regulatory compliance.
 The Audit Committee discusses with management and the independent auditor significant business, financial and legal risk exposures and the steps management has taken to monitor and control such exposure.
 The Organization, Compensation and Nominating Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs, board organization, membership and structure, corporate governance and succession planning for our Directors and senior management.
-While Board committees are responsible for assisting the Board in evaluating certain risks and overseeing the management of such risks, our entire Board of

-Directors is regularly informed through management and committee reports about such risks and steps taken to manage and mitigate them.
+While Board committees are responsible for assisting the Board in evaluating certain risks and overseeing the management of such risks, our entire Board of Directors is regularly informed through management and committee reports about such risks and steps taken to manage and mitigate them.